-The U.S. economy has been growing for the past two-and-a-half years.
+The good news is that the U.S. economy has been growing for the past two-and-a-half years.
+The unemployment rate has fallen about three-quarters of a percentage point in the past four months, and is now at its lowest level in nearly three years.
 Nonetheless, we are still suffering from the aftereffects of the worst recession of the post-World War II period.

-The economic recovery has been notably weak and the unemployment rate is still shockingly high.
-And, as I will explain in a few minutes, I expect the pace of economic growth to be frustratingly slow and the unemployment rate to remain very high for years to come.
+Compared to the pattern seen in past recessions, the economic recovery has been weak.
+And, despite relatively strong job gains in recent months, the unemployment rate remains very high.
+As I will explain in a few minutes, I expect the pace of economic growth to be frustratingly slow and the unemployment rate to remain high for years to come.

 So, why isn't our economy doing better?
 What's holding us back?
-To answer these questions, we need to roll back the clock to when our problems started.
-Let me take you back to the early 2000s.
-Back then, we were also in the midst of a sluggish recovery-from the recession that followed the dot-com crash.
-At the time, the housing market was starting to take off.
-The housing boom provided a welcome boost to the economy.
+To answer these questions, we need to look back at events during the housing boom when the problems plaguing us today got started.
+Let me take you back to the early 2000s, when the housing market took off.
 As house prices rose, people felt wealthier and began spending money more freely.

 Buyers rushed into the housing market, confident that prices would keep going up and up.
 Meanwhile, lenders became convinced that home prices would stay on the escalator up, and they thought the risk of a major housing downturn was remote.
 Mortgages became easier and easier to get, and the terms became more and more generous.
 Amidst all this, the subprime mortgage market mushroomed.
-After all, if prices are rising, even a loan to a borrower with less-than-sterling credit looks safe.
+After all, if prices are rising, lending to a borrower with less-than-sterling credit looks safe.